Find UK Tuition

 - How much do you charge?

-- I charge £20 per hour for daytime lessons.
-After school lessons are £24.
+- I charge £24 per hour for daytime lessons (8am-3.30pm).
+After school (not at present), Saturday and holiday lessons are £28.
 Dyslexic children work better during the day as they quickly become tired and therefore progress is better with daytime lessons.
 I always spend time with the parents before starting the lessons to find out all about the child's problems.
 This is free.
 I like to give feedback after each lesson and will make myself available to discuss any problems if they arise.
 This is also free.

 - Where do you teach?

-- I live in Coventry and I work from a special room in the centre of Coventry (Jordan Well) there.
+- I live in Coventry and I work from a special room in Cheylesmore (CV3 5HW).

 - When are you available?